-- avoid direct skin contact (involving the affected skin area) with pregnant women, immunocompromised people and babies younger than 1 month old - keep the rash clean and dry to reduce bacterial infection - avoid use of topical antibiotics and adhesive dressings that can cause irritation and delay healing - stay off work/college/school if the rash is weeping and cannot be covered.
+- avoid direct skin contact (involving the affected skin area) with pregnant women, immuno-compromised people and babies younger than 1 month old. - keep the rash clean and dry to reduce bacterial infection. - avoid use of topical antibiotics and adhesive dressings that can cause irritation and delay healing.